jschaf/mccc/battle/hammelburg.md

 his infantry to move to cut the wires.
 At Gemünden, Baum destroyed several barges, and rail cars.

+By the time Baum moved to Hill 427, his men had gone without sleep for 100 hours. [@Whiti200348Hours, 28]

 Additionally, U.S. Armor in WWII was unaccustomed to traveling at night.
 Under black-out conditions the Task Force managed only 15mph.

-Initially, Patton's hallmarks of surprise and audacity allowed the Task Force relative safety.
-However, after the release of Lotz at Gräfendorf, Obstfelder knew the disposition and objective of Task Force Baum.
-Shortly thereafter at 1400, the German scout plane reported the composition, painting a complete picture for Obstfelder.
-It was at this point that the battle was lost.
-Baum lost any marked advantage against the *Wehrmacht* and was doomed to not complete the mission.
+Initially, Patton's hallmarks of surprise and audacity afforded the Task Force relative safety under a blanket of fog.
+Obstfelder slowly lifted the fog of war as Baum continued.
+After confirming his composition, disposition and objective via the plane and Lotz at Weickersgruben, Baum lost all advantage.
+The compressed planning timeline orchestrated by Patton cost hours on the battlefield.
+Most of Baum's men were poorly informed about the mission.
+Additionally, there was no plane for consolidating prisoner's at the prison.

-"Most confused state" [@Koyen1946FourthArmored, page 205]
+Baum failed to use his reconnaissance assets to prevent friction from disrupting his tempo.

 Audacity and surprise are often necessary for mission accomplishment but were not sufficient for Task Force Baum.
-\TODO[inline]{add footnote citations to bibliography, westpoint and robel}
+Task Force Baum holds the distinction of venturing farther into enemy territory than any force before without the promise of reinforcement. [@BaronBG2009RaidUntold, 111]

 \TODO[inline]{scale parenthesis around small caps}
 \TODO[inline]{kerning of small caps after quotes}